jschnasse/oi/README.md

 ## CSV Examples

 ```
-cjxy csv/in/BesucherzahlenMuseen2019.csv -d=";"
+oi csv/in/BesucherzahlenMuseen2019.csv -d=";"
-cjxy csv/in/BesucherzahlenMuseen2019.csv -d=";" -t json
+oi csv/in/BesucherzahlenMuseen2019.csv -d=";" -t json
-cjxy csv/in/BesucherzahlenMuseen2019.csv -d=";" -t xml
+oi csv/in/BesucherzahlenMuseen2019.csv -d=";" -t xml
 ```
 ## Json Examples

 ```
-cjxy json/in/rosenmontag.json -t context
+oi json/in/rosenmontag.json -t context
-cjxy json/in/rosenmontag.json -f json/context/rosenmontag.json.context -trdf
+oi json/in/rosenmontag.json -f json/context/rosenmontag.json.context -trdf
-cjxy json/in/rosenmontag.json
+oi json/in/rosenmontag.json
-cjxy json/in/rosenmontag.json -tjson
+oi json/in/rosenmontag.json -tjson
-cjxy json/in/rosenmontag.json -txml
+oi json/in/rosenmontag.json -txml
 ```
 ## Rdf

-You can use `cjxy` to create adhoc conversions of other structured text formats to rdf. `cjxy` prefers Json-Ld as rdf serialization format and utilizes tools from Json-Ld to create rdf.
+You can use `oi` to create adhoc conversions of other structured text formats to rdf. `oi` prefers Json-Ld as rdf serialization format and utilizes tools from Json-Ld to create rdf.

 Existing documents can be converted to rdf using a Json-Ld Frame.
 A Json-Ld Frame is a json file that contains information on how to interpret an existing hierarchical structure to create valid and nice looking Json-Ld Documents.

-## Use cjxy to create rdf
+## Use oi to create rdf

-Run `cjxy` to create adhoc context.
+Run `oi` to create adhoc context.

 ```
-cd cjxy/src/test/resources
+cd oi/src/test/resources
-cjxy json/in/rosenmontag.json -t context
+oi json/in/rosenmontag.json -t context
 ```

 This will print something like